 Support for Children & Young People

-The Laura Centre is one of only a very few places in Great Britain that specialises in couselling children who have lost a parent or other significant person in their lives.
+The Laura Centre is one of only a very few places in Great Britain that specialises in counselling children who have lost a parent or other significant person in their lives.
 The experience the Centre has is invaluable in supporting the younger members of society through a very difficult time.
-Apart from one on one sessions we have found that group work is of particular value and helps children understand that they are not in a unique position.
+Apart from one on one sessions, we have found that group work is of particular value and helps children understand that they are not in a unique position.
 To help we have put some of the most common questions below:

 What is counselling?